 When patients need to have a dental injection for a dental procedure to be carried out, the patients are usually worried about the pain involved with the local anaesthetic injection.

 There are however some extra things that can be done to reduce the pain of dental injections and on most occasions it’s a case that unless the patient specifically requests these extra things, the dentist may simply give the local anaesthetic dental injection as per routine, without any of the extra procedures being carried out.

-What can be requested by the patient to reduce the pain of dental injections?
+What can be requested by patients at Pearl dental clinic to reduce the pain of dental injections?

 - There is anecdotal evidence to suggest that some local anaesthetics hurt patients less than others.
 For example some dentists suggest that using Citanest which is an amide-type local anaesthetic agent causes less pain than the standard Lignocaine with adrenaline local anaesthetic that is usually used.
 Unfortunately as Citanest does not contain adrenaline, it also wears off more quickly which means that it may be acceptable for short procedures but not for more complex longer dental procedures.

-Pearl Dental Clinic is open 7 days a week from 9am to 9pm.
-You can book an appointment by calling us on 0208 547 9997 or emailing us or booking an appointment online.
+Pearl Dental Clinic is open 7 days a week from 9am to 10pm.
+You can book an appointment by calling us on 0208 547 9997 or emailing us or by booking an appointment online (24 hours).

 dentists Intra-venous Sedation pregnancy teeth